Nargesmohammadi/Soudex/README.md

    4. If the saved letter's digit is the same as the resulting first digit, remove the digit (keep the letter).
    5. Append 3 zeros if result contains less than 3 digits.
 Remove all except first letter and 3 digits after it (This step same as in explanation above).

-This code is an algorithm that calculates the soundex of every vocabulary at Apple.com .
-For this, I take all URL vocabulary at this site by XML-sitemaps.com